Posts Tagged ‘health’

 joy

 Rejoice.
 Again I say rejoice.
-It is a commandment of the bible.
+It is a commandment of the Bible.
 There is much to rejoice about.
 If your blood is pulsating through your veins.
 That is no small thing.

 Life is, in deed, very precious.
 And so is your health.
 Take good care of your self.
 We have that in control.
 There is a correlation between health and joy although sometimes you have to override that and determine to seek joy.